jamulussoftware/jamulus/TRANSLATING.md

 Open the `.ts` file for the language being worked on.

-Each context in the left-hand column represents a source file or graphica form containing translatable strings.
+Each context in the left-hand column represents a source file or graphical form containing translatable words and phrases ("strings").
 The icon beside each shows a green tick if there is nothing further to be done, a yellow tick if a translation needs attention, and a question mark if there are untranslated strings.

 After clicking on a Context, the list of strings needing translation is shown, with a green tick beside the ones that have been done.
 The right-hand pane will show either the source code or the form,